Chuck Todd Says Mueller May Drop Something Big: 'I Wouldn't Miss Work Tomorrow'

 Republican strategist Brad Todd, however, said Mueller has a “responsibility” to know when “he’s gone past the time limit of when he has credibility with the public.”

-Todd said everyone who’s worked with Mueller believes he would’ve ended the investigation already if there was no evidence of collusion.
+The MSNBC host said everyone who’s worked with Mueller believes he would have ended the investigation already if there was no evidence of collusion.

 He also said Mueller would “keep quiet” between Labor Day and November’s midterm elections so as not to be accused of interfering politically.